kuali-student/ks-development/README.txt

 actual location inside Subversion they represent.

-Even though this directory appears to be blank when browsing it over http, Subversion clients will detect the svn:externals definitions and checkout the mapped locations when checking out the top level project.
+Even though this directory appears to be blank when browsing it over http, Subversion clients will detect the svn:externals property definitions and checkout the mapped locations when checking out the top level project.